Japanese style moxibustion and treatment tools are unique…

 Consultations are generally up to an hour and twenty minutes long for adults returning.

-The initial consultation takes 1 hour and 30 minutes, as a comprehensive health history is taken and a thorough diagnosis formed during the interview, inspection and palpation.
+The initial consultation involves a comprehensive health history and a thorough diagnosis formed during the interview, inspection and palpation.
+Then treatment is applied.

 Diagnosis is formed freshly in each session, as patterns shift and we are ever-changing.
 Even within a session signs from the body and response of the patient present feedback that can change the course of treatment from moment to moment.